ON DIT QUE LE MAGUEY EST LA TERRE ELLE-MÊME

 Ivan Alechine (Belgium, b.
 1952)

-Ivan Alechine is a poet who has published several books with La Différence, Fata Morgana, and more recently with Éditions Galilée, including Oldies (2012), Trébuchet (2015), and Enterrement au Mexique (2016).
-From early on, photography accompanied his writing as a kind of visual notebook.
-By the 1990s, photography began to assert itself in parallel with his growing awareness of ecological crises.
-His first photo book, Poca Luz (Damned Light), was published in 2010 by RM/Toluca.
-Belleville sur un nuage is his second book with Éditions Yellow Now, following Énigmes et Portraits dans la Sierra Madre in 2018.
+Ivan Alechine is a poet.
+He has published several volumes under the imprints of La Différence, Fata Morgana, and, most recently, Éditions Galilée: Oldies (2012), Trébuchet (2015), and Enterrement au Mexique (2016).
+Photography soon began to accompany his writings, almost in the form of a working notebook.
+By the 1990s it had become an integral part of his oeuvre, at the same time as his awareness of the global ecological emergency.
+His first album, Poca Luz, appeared in 2010 under the joint imprint of RM/Toluca.
+Belleville sur un nuage is his second book published by Yellow Now, following Énigmes et Portraits dans la Sierra Madre (2018).

 Bijoy Jain / Studio Mumbai (India, b.
 1965)